aldabraFinance/aldabra-docs/docs/tokens/stal-stablecoin.md

 # STAL Stablecoin

-The STAL stablecoin is a risk-minimised **100% USD-pegged Stablecoin** backed by USD stablecoins in the Stable pool that was introduced by the Aldabra Stable pool.
+The STAL stablecoin is a risk-minimised **USD-pegged Stablecoin** backed by USD stablecoins in the Stable pool that was introduced by the Aldabra Stable pool.

 ![](/img/stal_info.webp)